ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Proposed approach

 \subsection{A novel set of metrics and a framework to assess safety risks}

-Current RAG metrics do not correlate to clinical risks, and have varying levels of validation against human evaluations, with poor performance in conversational contexts.
-To our knowledge, there have also been no efforts to connect QA system performance with automated metrics for RAG systems, with real-world clinician grading of clinical harms, helpfulness and inappropriateness of responses.
-For developers to meaningfully understand whether a clinical RAG QA system meets safe operating concepts, we needed a framework that was validated for clinical use, scalability, and acknowledged nuanced clinical contexts.
+Current RAG QA metrics do not correlate to clinical risks, and have varying levels of validation against human evaluations, often performing poorly in conversational contexts.
+To our knowledge, no efforts have been made to connect QA system performance—measured by these metrics—with real-world clinician grading of clinical harms.
+For developers to meaningfully assess whether a clinical RAG QA system meets safe operating concepts, a framework is needed that is validated for clinical use, scalable, and capable of accounting for nuanced clinical contexts.

-We propose a novel Automated and Scalable Triad (ASTRID) analysis framework for RAG-based clinical QA systems.
+We propose a novel Automated and Scalable TRIaD (ASTRID) analysis framework for RAG-based clinical QA systems.
 ASTRID consists of three reference-free LLM-based metrics: Refusal Accuracy (RA), Conversational Faithfulness (CF) and Context Relevance (CR) (Figure \ref{fig:astrid}).
-In the subsequent sections, we will illustrate how to validate each of the metrics and the overall framework based on real-world data from patients speaking to clinical conversational agents, augmented to ensure sufficient test-case coverage.
+In the subsequent sections, we will illustrate how we validate each of the metrics and the overall framework based on a real world data from patients speaking to clinical conversational agents, augmented to ensure sufficient test case coverage.